itisusama-writer/152410/chapter-9.md

 "Last night.
 We figured it out by accident.
 I was trying to give him space—mentally, you know?—and he just... slipped out.
 For a few seconds."
 Areeba's eyes were bright, excited.
 "We've been practicing.
 He's getting better at holding the form."

-Ayesha stared at her cousin.
+Ayesha stared at her.
 "Areeba, do you understand how insane this is?
 How much deeper this goes?
 First he's possessing you, then you're sharing, and now he can just... leave and come back?"

 "Only because we're in sync," Areeba said, and there was something almost defensive in her tone.
 "Our wills are matched.
 He can't take control anymore unless I let him.
 And I can't push him out unless he wants to go.
 It's... equal now."